udacity/create-your-own-adventure/english/murder-mystery/shoot/they-all-got-shot.md

 think it a fluke.

 'Sod it!' he thought, 'I'm just going to come out with it'.
 James stood up so fast his feet left the floor.
-Punching his fist in the air he declared in the tome of a true leader "Let's do lunch".
+Punching his fist in the air he declared in the tone of a true leader "Let's do lunch".